Tom's Guide Verdict

 Emergency Access lets you designate a friend or family member, using their email address, as someone who will be given access to your account in the event that you cannot access the account.
 You choose how long the Emergency Access contact needs to wait before getting access, and you can deny their access should you regain yours during that waiting period.

 While the use case for Emergency Access is if you are either incapacitated or dead, it is also a potential lifesaver should you forget your master password.
-Like the password generator, Emergency Access is oddly obscured in the RoboForm interface, with the menu bar being the only way to access it.
+Emergency Access was at one time obscured in the RoboForm interface, with the menu bar being the only way to access it, but has since been brought into the browser extensions and been added to the primary navigation bar.

 RoboForm calculates password strength using the open-source tool Zxcvbn, which detracts points for dictionary entries, common names and common passwords.
 This is different from the quotas for lowercase letters, uppercase letters, digits and symbols (LUDS) that most password-strength estimators rely on.
 RoboForm claims Zxcvbn offers a more accurate depiction of how hard it would be to crack a given password.